Tondo, Manila: Economy

 Tondo hosts the Manila North Harbor Port, the northern half of the Port of Manila, the primary seaport serving Metro Manila and surrounding areas.

-The area also hosted Smokey Mountain, a landfill which served Metro Manila and employed thousands of people from around 1960s until its closure in the late 1990s.
-The dumpsite served as a symbol of poverty even at least two decades since its closure.
+The area also hosted Smokey Mountain, a landfill which served Metro Manila and employed thousands of people from around the 1960s until its closure in the late 1990s.
+The dumpsite served as a symbol of poverty even at least two decades after its closure.

 Demographics

-Urbanization as well as the Lina Law which favors squatters over land owners has resulted in Tondo being one of the most densely populated areas in the world at 69000 PD/sqkm.
+Urbanization as well as the Lina Law which favors squatting over land owners has resulted in Tondo being one of the most densely populated areas in the world at 69000 PD/sqkm.

 Crime

 Tondo has developed a reputation for criminality and poverty.
-In 2010, Manila records state that Tondo has the highest criminal rate in the whole city with the most common crime being pick pocketing.
+In 2010, Manila records state that Tondo has the highest criminal rate in the whole city with the most common crime being pickpocketing.

 Culture

-The district celebrates the feast of the Santo Niño de Tondo annually in January, which is dedicated to the image of the Santo Niño housed within the 16th century Augustinian Tondo Church.
+The district celebrates the feast of the Tondo Church annually in January, which is dedicated to the image of the Santo Niño housed within the 16th-century Augustinian Tondo Church.
 The Lakbayaw Street Dance Festival, a competition among Ati-Atihan groups and school, local and religious groups, served as the climax of the feast.

 Education

-The Manila office of the Department of Education lists 26 public elementary schools and 11 public high schools in Tondo.
+The Department of Education – Schools Division Office of Manila lists 26 public elementary schools and 11 public high schools in Tondo.

+The Tondo Campus is a P400-million extension with 48 classrooms, 15 multifunction rooms and a gymnasium.
+In October 2024, Mayor Honey Lacuna and Felma Carlos-Tria led the time capsule lowering and groundbreaking of Universidad de Manilas's 10-storey school building in a 1,500-square-meter lot at Vitas Skate Park.